djipco/surface-scanmeister/README.md

 npm install
 ```

+A few parameters will probably need to be changed.
+Open `config/config.js` Geany to change
+some options:

+* in 'tcp" mode (default), you must set the IP address and port of the computer that will
+  receive the files (typically: TouchDesigner).

+* The remote address of the computer receiving OSC updates must be set (typically:
+  TouchDesigner).

+* `scansDir` needs to be set to the proper directory if 'file' mode is used (the directory
+  needs to be created).

 That's it!
 To start `scanmeister` simply issue the following command in a Terminal inside the
 `surface-scanmeister` directory: